A polar complex for locally free sheaves: Logarithmic forms

 \section{Logarithmic forms}

 Throughout the paper we fix a ground field $k$ of {\it characteristic zero}.
-The reader may additionally assume that $k$ is algebraically closed; neither our results nor the proofs will have essential changes in this case.
+We are not assuming that $k$ is algebraically closed.
+Nevertheless, this does not lead to any difficulties of arithmetic kind and neither our results nor the proofs would be simpler for algebraically closed $k$.

 All varieties and morphisms between them are considered over $k$.
+By a divisor we always mean a Weil divisor.
+Given a morphism $f$ between varieties, $f^{-1}(\cdot)$ denotes the set-theoretical preimage of subvarieties (not the scheme-theoretical one).
+If not specified, we use Zariski topology on varieties and by `local' we mean local in Zariski topology.

 For a smooth variety $V$, denote by $\Omega^p_V$ the sheaf of differential $p$-forms.
 We also set $\omega_V:=\Omega^d_V$, where~$d$ is the dimension of $V$.
 For an irreducible variety $V$ (not necessarily smooth), denote by $k(V)$ the field of rational functions on $V$.
 Let $\Omega^p_{k(V)}$ be the space of rational $p$-forms on $V$ and, correspondingly, $\omega_{k(V)}:=\Omega^d_{k(V)}$.
 Among rational forms, the logarithmic ones (e.g.\ \cite[Sect.\ 3.5]{GH}, \cite[Sect.\ 8.2]{V}) will be of most importance for us.
-Consider a smooth irreducible variety $V$ and a smooth reduced irreducible divisor $W$ in $V$.
-A rational form $\alpha\in \Omega^p_{k(V)}$ will be called {\it locally logarithmic along} $W$ if both $\alpha$ and $d\alpha$ have at most first order poles along $W$.
+Consider a smooth irreducible variety $V$ and a smooth reduced irreducible divisor~$W$ in~$V$.
+A rational form $\alpha\in \Omega^p_{k(V)}$ will be called {\it locally logarithmic along} $W$ if both~$\alpha$ and~$d\alpha$ have at most first order poles along $W$.
 Equivalently, at the generic point of $W$ the form $\alpha$ can be written (not uniquely) as

-where $t$ is an equation of $W$ at its generic point, while $\beta$ is a rational $(p-1)$-form on $V$ which is regular at the generic point of $W$.
-If now $\alpha_1$ and $\alpha_2$ are forms locally logarithmic along $W$, then the form $\alpha_1\wedge\alpha_2$ is also locally logarithmic along $W$.
-Moreover, for any non-zero rational function $f$ on $V$, the rational 1-form $d\log f=df/f$ is locally logarithmic along any $W$.
+where $t=0$ is an equation of $W$ at its generic point, while $\beta$ and $\gamma$ are rational $(p-1)$-form and $p$-form on $V$, respectively, which are regular at the generic point of $W$.
+If now~$\alpha_1$ and~$\alpha_2$ are forms locally logarithmic along $W$, then the form $\alpha_1\wedge\alpha_2$ is also locally logarithmic along $W$.
+Moreover, for any non-zero rational function $h$ on $V$, the rational 1-form $d\log h=dh/h$ is locally logarithmic along any $W$.

 In the above notations, consider the sheaf

 where $j\!:W\hookrightarrow V$.
 The sheaf $\Omega_V^p(\log W)$ is a locally free sheaf on $V$.
 A form \mbox{$\alpha\in H^0(V\smallsetminus W,\Omega_V^p)$} is locally logarithmic along $W$ if and only if $\alpha\in H^0(V,\Omega_V^p(\log W))$.
 It follows from the exact sequence